rizaldevs/cybermod/docs/cybermod/exceptions/listener-timeout.md

 ### *exception* cybermod.exceptions.ListenerTimeout

-The `ListenerTimeout` exception in Pyromod is raised when a listener waits for a specified duration but times out without receiving the expected event.
+The `ListenerTimeout` exception in Cybermod is raised when a listener waits for a specified duration but times out without receiving the expected event.
 It is thrown only if the `config.throw_exceptions` attribute is set to `True`.

 * **Usage**